sourcecred/docs/docs/guides/earning-cred.md

 As soon as you interact with Sourcecred, you will be part of the Contribution Graph (i.e. a network of connected contributions) in which some [Cred] will flow or be minted in your direction.

-Your contributions is tracked across the three active plugins we have for now.
+Your contributions are tracked across the three active plugins we have for now.
 The types of contributions & plugins are likely to increase.
 But for now, small is beautiful.

 | 💬 [Discord] | 🧵 [Discourse] | 🦠 [Github]|